- Safety comes standard

 Inside, the Legacy has good room for five passengers and a convenient, if uninspired, dashboard design.
 A 6.5-inch touchscreen for infotainment is standard, but most Legacys use instead an 8.0-inch touchscreen with crisper graphics and available navigation.
 Apple CarPlay and Android Auto are standard on all trims.

-Even with its all-wheel-drive system taking up some trunk space, the Legacy boasts a 15.0 cubic-foot trunk.
-That’s on par with the Toyota Camry, if a cube or so behind the Honda Accord.
+Even with its all-wheel-drive system taking up some trunk space, the 2019 Legacy boasts a 15.0 cubic-foot trunk.
+That’s on par with the new Toyota Camry, if a cube or so behind the latest Honda Accord.

 2019 Subaru Legacy

 Something of a wallflower, the 2019 Subaru Legacy is inoffensive inside and out.

 The 2019 Subaru Legacy boasts clean lines, but it doesn’t push the limits much.
 That earns it a perfectly average score in our eyes: a 5 out of 10.
 (Read more about how we rate cars.)